 RAP 3 will see a shift in focus from the current RAP's six University Action Areas (Partnerships, Cultural Recognition, Student Recruitment and Retention, Staff Employment, Teaching and Learning Strategies, Research) with 57 measures and targets, to the development of a smaller number of Signature Projects, the outcomes of which will be transformational in terms of their impact.
-These projects will be categorised under four themes: 'Our Place', 'Purposeful Partnerships', 'International Engagement' and 'Leadership for Change', and will be mapped against the Reconciliation Australia Framework: Respect, Relationships and Opportunities.
+These projects will be categorised under four themes: 'Leadership for Change', 'Our Place', 'Purposeful Partnerships', and 'International Engagement', and will be mapped against the Reconciliation Australia Framework: Respect, Relationships and Opportunities.

 The University would like to thank respondents for providing thoughtful and insightful feedback on the draft RAP 2018 – 2022 document in November 2017.

 Responses displayed a high level of engagement with the aims of the RAP and the University’s approach to reconciliation more generally.
 Close to 500 members of the University community engaged with the process.